 The Photographic Alliance of Great Britain (PAGB) run an awards scheme called the Awards for Photographic Merit.
-The Awards for Photographic Merit (APM) are open to all members of Clubs affiliated to the PAGB through their Federations and are at three levels, CPAGB, DPAGB, MPAGB.
+The Awards for Photographic Merit (APM) are open to all members of Clubs affiliated to the PAGB through their Federations and are at five levels: BPAGB, CPAGB, DPAGB, EPAGB and MPAGB.
 The awards are held for life without any annual fee and holders are entitled to use the designated letters after their name.

-The standard of the CPAGB is defined as “good club standard” but…the standard is higher than many candidates expect and it really means, in my opinion, “the standard of the better members in a strong club”.
-Normally it is best to start with the CPAGB and then progress to the DPAGB even if you think you are already above C level.
-Better to pass a C with great marks than to just fail the D and have to start again!
+The standard of the PAGB is defined as “good club standard” but…the standard is higher than many candidates expect.
+Normally it is best to start with the BPAGB and then progress to the CPAGB even if you think you are already above B level.

 It’s a big step up to the DPAGB from the CPAGB.
 Many candidates think they are ready for the D immediately after they pass the C, but it is rarely the case.
 The DPAGB is current exhibition standard.
 The advice, if you are going for this level, is to acquire a track record of national salon acceptances for your work and remember that fashions change, so your track record should be recent when you apply for the D.

 The MPAGB is the highest level of amateur club photography.
-For this level, your work should be winning awards at national salon level.
+For this level, your work should be capable of winning awards regularly at exhibition level.

-- All applicants must qualify in accordance with their Federation’s criteria as an active member of an affiliated club.
-This support must have been given for a min of
+All applicants must qualify in accordance with their Federation’s criteria as an active member of an affiliated club.
+This support must have been given, by currently active photographers, for a minimum of :-

 3 years for DPAGB

-A retrospective period of 10 years may be considered.
+A retrospective period of 10 years may be considered if you have changed clubs or federations.

 Applicants for MPAGB must have held DPAGB for at least 11 months on date of application.

-- You can apply to our Awards Officer – Christine Widdall, firstname.lastname@example.org – for a pre-qualification certificate, which you then send to the PAGB when you are ready to apply.
-Christine needs to be sure that you have pre-qualified before you can apply.
-This can sometimes be checked from federation records or your club secretary can provide information by email.
+You can apply to our Mentoring Secretary/Awards Officer – by email to email@example.com – for a pre-qualification certificate and application form, which you then send to the PAGB when you are ready to apply.
+The Awards Officer needs to be sure that you have pre-qualified before you can apply.
+This can sometimes be checked from federation competition records or your club secretary may provide information by email.

-- Before sending in your form, please ensure that you are fully ready for the awards by going through our mentoring scheme and attending a mentoring seminar.
-In 2014, mentoring our candidates allowed us to achieve a 93% pass rate across the three levels, C, D and M. A correspondingly high pass ratre in 2015 continued our success.
-In April 2016, mentored candidates again had a 93% pass rate.
-The typical pass rate without mentoring could be around 60-65% for C, 40-45% for D and 20% for M. Your mentor can help you to decide if you are ready to apply, so don’t apply until your work is ready.
+Before sending in your form, please ensure that you are fully ready for the awards by going through our mentoring scheme and attending a mentoring seminar/advisory day.
+Your mentor will help you to decide if you are ready to apply, so don’t apply until your work is ready.
 If you back out after making an application you may/will lose all of your fee.

 The Mentoring Scheme

-Over 97% of L&CPU applicants that use the mentoring scheme pass their accreditation.
+Over 97% of L&CPU applicants that participate the mentoring scheme have passed their accreditation.

-The present mentors are Christine Widdall, Adrian Lines, David Butler, Gwen Charnock, Phil Charnock, Bob Dennis, Mike Lawrence, Terry Donnelly and Jane Lines.
-Christine runs the scheme and you need to apply to her for a mentor.
+The present mentors are Christine Widdall, Adrian Lines, Gwen Charnock, Phil Charnock, Mike Lawrence, and Jane Lines.

 What you can expect from a mentor:

-- We will ask you to send us your best images, a maximum of 30 images at 1400×1050 pixels.
+- We will ask you to send us your best images, a maximum of 30 images at 1600×1200 pixels.
 (If you are entering with prints, we would like to have a meeting to see your prints at some stage.)
-Please include a scoresheet so the mentor doesn’t have to write out all your titles.
-Make this readable by “any computer” and not just those running the latest version of Word! e.g. Word 2000 compatible document or spreadsheet, document in rtf or txt format.
+Approach your mentor to find out what is their preferred method of receiving your work.

-- Fair appraisal at the standard that you are aiming for with advice on its suitability for the award…with brief comments.
+- You can expect a fair appraisal of your work, with advice on its suitability for the award…with brief comments.

 - Some indication, in the mentor’s opinion, if the work is at the standard, above or below (though this will not guarantee you a pass!).
 Some advice about improving your work may be given if appropriate.

 - Your mentor’s advice, if taken, should help you to maximise your chance of passing, but remember that not all candidates will pass.
-In the L&CPU, we have a very high rate of success since we started up this system and it is the envy of other Federations.
+In the L&CPU, we have a very high rate of success since we started up this system, but we cannot guarantee a pass.

 What you cannot expect from your mentor: